 The first AMAG aluminium certified in accordance with the international Chain of Custody Standard of the Aluminium Stewardship Initiative (ASI) was delivered to Audi in Neckarsulm in 2021.
 The material produced in accordance with this stringent sustainability standard is deployed in the outer skin of the trunk lid of the Audi A6 Avant.
 For AMAG, this order not only represents the first-time shipment of ASI-certified material, it also marks the company’s entry as an outer panel supplier for this model series.
 The shipment target of 20,000 tonnes of ASI-certified aluminium set for 2021 was not achieved due to the fact that most of the supply chains were not fully certified.
 In the automotive sector, however, ASI certification in some cases already represents a new award criterion.
 Sales in this customer segment advanced for this reason.

 In 2021, a total of 9,799 suggestions for improvements were submitted.
 The implementation rate stood at 78 %.
 A major focus was on the topic of “product quality”, for which specific workshops were held.
 Due to the COVID-19 pandemic, some CIP meetings and workshops could be held only under difficult circumstances.
 Training on waste as well as learning problem-solving methods, which could not be held in 2020 due to the COVID-19 pandemic, was targeted in 2021.

-Since the 2017 reporting year, we have published a summarized non-financial statement in our management report, thereby fulfilling our reporting obligation in accordance with the Sustainability and Diversity Improvement Act (NaDiVeG).
+Since the reporting year 2017, AMAG has published a summarized non-financial statement in her management report, thereby fulfilling her reporting obligation in accordance with the Sustainability and Diversity Improvement Act (NaDiVeG).
 It summarizes the essential information for AMAG on the five required aspects of environmental issues, employee issues, social issues, respect for human rights, anti-corruption and bribery.